-UNEP/CMS/MIKT5/Doc.5.2/Rev2 T-PVS/Inf (2022) 19 rev2
+UNEP/CMS/MIKT5/Doc.5.2/Rev3 T-PVS/Inf (2022) 19 rev3

 - 10. "Competent authority" means the [agency] [ministry] [minister] responsible for implementing and enforcing this Act. - 11.
 "Designated Enforcement Authorities" means [identify relevant enforcement bodies, including, for example, national police, national wildlife officers, park rangers, game wardens, customs officers, etc.]. - 12.
 "Exception" means any departure or derogation from the otherwise applicable rules governing take and trade of wild birds. - 13.
 "Take" or "taking" means taking, hunting, fishing, capturing, trapping, harassing, or deliberate killing, or attempting to engage in any such conduct - 14.
-"Harassing"2, means to disturb, pursue, injure, feed, or otherwise intentionally disrupt. - 15.
-"Non-Schedule I birds" or "non-huntable birds" means birds that are not listed in Schedule I to this Act. - 16.
-"Person" means - a. an individual, corporation, partnership, trust, association, or any other private entity, including a vessel subject to the jurisdiction of the [State]; - b. any officer, employee, agent, department, or instrumentality of the [State] [federal government], of any [provincial] [state], municipality, or political subdivision of a State, or of any foreign government; or - c. any [province] [state], municipality, or political subdivision of a State; or any other entity subject to the jurisdiction of the [State]. - 17.
-"Prohibited gear" means non-selective gear, such as lime sticks, glue sticks, nets, traps, snares, hooks, and poison bait, and other items associated with illegal killing activity, such as sound playback equipment, live lures, and decoys, as specified in Schedule II to this Act. - 18.
-"Relevant evidence" includes but is not limited to electronically stored information, including videos, photographs, audio recordings, and text messages, including those posted or circulated on social media or through other electronic means. - 19.
-"Schedule I birds" or "huntable birds" means birds listed on Schedule I. - 20.
-"Specimen" means any individual or egg, whether dead or alive, or nest, or any part or derivative of any individual, egg, or nest of a bird that has been removed from the wild.
+"Non-Schedule I birds" or "non-huntable birds" means birds that are not listed in Schedule I to this Act. - 15.
+"Person" means - a. an individual, corporation, partnership, trust, association, or any other private entity, including a vessel subject to the jurisdiction of the [State]; - b. any officer, employee, agent, department, or instrumentality of the [State] [federal government], of any [provincial] [state], municipality, or political subdivision of a State, or of any foreign government; or - c. any [province] [state], municipality, or political subdivision of a State; or any other entity subject to the jurisdiction of the [State]. - 16.
+"Prohibited gear" means non-selective gear, such as lime sticks, glue sticks, nets, traps, snares, hooks, and poison bait, and other items associated with illegal killing activity, such as sound playback equipment, live lures, and decoys, as specified in Schedule II to this Act. - 17.
+"Relevant evidence" includes but is not limited to electronically stored information, including videos, photographs, audio recordings, and text messages, including those posted or circulated on social media or through other electronic means. - 18.
+"Schedule I birds" or "huntable birds" means birds listed on Schedule I. - 19.
+"Specimen" means any individual or egg, whether dead or alive, or nest, or any part or derivative of any individual, egg, or nest of a bird that has been removed from the wild. - 20.
+"Trade" or "trading" includes both domestic and international trade.
+Commercial trade means sale, movement or transfer for sale, offer for sale, advertisement, import, introduction from the sea, transit, or export.
+Non-commercial trade also covers donation.